petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

   - Reproducibility
 ---

+Or, how DevOps principles can help you get your research done more quickly at higher quality.

 I have a hypothesis: Working reproducibly is more efficient than not, despite the fact it might feel like extra work.
 Further,